rra/c-tap-harness/README.md

 For bug tracking, use the [issue tracker on GitHub](https://github.com/rra/c-tap-harness/issues).
 However, please be aware that I tend to be extremely busy and work projects often take priority.
-I'll save your mail and get to it as soon as I can, but it may take me a couple of months.
+I'll save your report and get to it as soon as I can, but it may take me a couple of months.

 ## Source Repository